CONTENTS:

 1. Communicate in English only.

-2. Respect others’ ideas AND CULTURE.
-Disagree politely; do not attack.
+2. Respect others’ ideas and cultures.
+Disagree politely; do not engage in personal attacks.

 4. Report problems discreetly to Course Admin.